 Overview:

-This cut features shaved or very short sides and back with slightly longer hair on top.
-It’s very similar to the buzz cut but with more definition.
+This cut has shaved or very close sides and back, and lengthier hair on top.
+It‘s a bit like the buzz cut but with more definition.

-Styling Tip: Ideal for active lifestyles; no styling products needed.
+Styling Tip: Suitable for busy lifestyles; no styling products required.

 Fade Haircut